 Clery Act Crime Statistics

 The following annual security report provides crime statistics for selected crimes that have been reported to local police agencies or to campus security authorities.
 These tables were compiled using data received and gathered by the University of Georgia Police Department as well as from the Athens-Clarke County Police Department.
-In addition to crime types and numbers, offenses are also categorized by location as defined by the Clery Act.
 The counting and disclosure of Clery-reportable offenses in the following tables are based on the definitions provided by the Federal Bureau of Investigation’s Uniform Crime Reporting (“UCR”) Program, as well as definitions provided by the Violence Against Women Act of 1994 for certain crimes.
 These definitions are provided below following the tables.
 The statistics reported for the sub-categories on liquor laws, drug laws, and weapons offenses represented the number of people arrested or referred to campus judicial authorities for respective violations, not the number of offenses documented.